harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/2-Harness-Concepts.md

 You can view the Rule Set on the Asset Governance Rules page.
 Expand the rule set to view the individual rules in the rule set.
 You can click on individual rules to update them and/or use the “Edit” option to update the entire rule set.

 ### Delete a Rule Set
-To delete a Rule Set, simply click on the “Delete” option.
+To delete a Rule Set, click on Delete from the vertical ellipsis menu (⋮).

 ## Enforcements